yaguilar1999/kwk-swarovski-announcement-kode-with-karlie-stl/README.md

 ### Extra Challenge #2

 * Replace the image of Karlie with an embedded YouTube video of Karlie pronouncing Swarovski (it's the same video you used in the Challenge #1.)
+Make sure that the video is sized right (width of 450 and height of 253), and centered vertically (you may need to add an extra div somewhere).

 ### Extra Challenge #3
 * Say "Swarovski" ten times fast.